Marquee Sessions and Lectures

 ASH AWARD FOR LEADERSHIP IN PROMOTING DIVERSITY

-ASH will recognize James George, MD, of the University of Oklahoma, with the 2024 ASH Award for Leadership in Promoting Diversity.
-Dr. George is being honored for his exemplary leadership in building a stronger, more diverse hematology workforce.
-Under his leadership as ASH President in 2005, the Society collaborated with the Robert Wood Johnson Foundation’s Harold Amos Medical Faculty Development Program (AMFDP) to create ASH-funded AMFDP positions in hematology.
-Since the prDz’s inception, ASH has supported nearly 30 recipients, many of whom have risen to the ranks of senior faculty in their institutions.
+ASH will recognize James George, MD, of the University of Oklahoma, for his leadership in building a stronger, more diverse hematology workforce.
+During his ASH presidency in 2005, ASH collaborated with the Harold Amos Medical Faculty Development Program (AMFDP) to create ASH-funded AMFDP positions.
+Since then, ASH has supported nearly 30 recipients, many of whom have risen to the ranks of senior faculty.
+Dr. George was also a strong supporter of the ASH Minority Medical Student Award Program (MMSAP), which provides research support for medical students underrepresented in medicine to encourage them to pursue hematology.
+MMSAP has supported more than 300 research opportunities.

 OUTSTANDING SERVICE AWARD

-Throughout her career, Dr. Hulihan has graciously volunteered time to present at a variety of ASH meetings and is an ongoing volunteer with the Sickle Cell Disease Learning Community and a long-time co-chair of the ASH-managed Sickle Cell Disease Coalition Working Group on Access to Care.
-She is also an active member of the Department of Health and Human Services Interagency Working Group on Sickle Cell Disease and has been instrumental in driving much-needed collaboration across federal agencies with sickle cell programs.
+ASH will recognize Mary Hulihan, DrPH, of the Centers for Disease Control and Prevention’s National Center on Birth Defects & Developmental Disabilities for her work related to sickle cell disease (SCD) and thalassemia.
+She is the project officer for several cooperative agreements connected to SCD, including the SCD Collection program which has grown tremendously under her leadership.
+The information generated from the SCD Collection program has informed many aspects of ASH’s SCD initiative and provided valuable information to the greater sickle cell community.
+Throughout her career, Dr. Hulihan has volunteered to present at many ASH meetings and is an ongoing volunteer with the SCD Learning Community and a long-time co-chair of the ASH-managed SCD Coalition Working Group on Access to Care.
+She is also an active member of the Department of Health and Human Services Interagency Working Group on SCD and has been instrumental in driving much-needed collaboration across federal agencies with sickle cell programs.

 Chair: